galle fort

 Galle is only 1 hour away from Colombo on the southern expressway, Galle is one of the most populated cities in southern Sri Lanka and it is one of the most popular destinations for tourists.
 Galle is a multi-faceted holiday destination with pristine beaches, patches of forests, lakes, rivers, diving, snorkelling sites and water sports centres.
 Taking a venturing on Sri Lanka’s south coast tour is the best way to venture into this fascinating tourist attraction.

 The Galle Fort, sandwiched between the Indian Ocean and the most picturesque cricket stadium in the world (Galle Cricket Stadium), which is the best-preserved colonial fort in Asia, is filled with 18th-century Dutch architecture, and is a UNESCO world heritage site.
-The mediaeval city is protected by a huge granite wall and thousands of Dutch-built mansions, and the houses are well maintained and serve hundreds of thousands of travellers every day.
+A sizable granite wall and thousands of Dutch-built mansions surround the mediaeval city, protecting it from the hundreds of thousands of visitors who pass through each day.
 Most of the construction in the fort has been converted to shops, dormitories, galleries, museums, pubs, and hotels.

 Bentota one day tour sri lanka, Whale watching sri lanka one day tour, one day tour galle Sri lanka